Chubek/chubek/README.md

 I'm Chubak Bidpaa, and I go by Sami Dena and Behrang Nevi --- these are my web aliases because it is paramount to remain anonymous on the web.
-Beginning this fall (or winter), I will start a 4-year old SWE/CompSci program at the PNU.
+Beginning this fall (fall 2024), I will start a 4-year old SWE/CompSci degree program at the HTU (or the PNU-M).
 I have briefly studied 'Vocational Programming' at the JDM Scientific-Vocational college.

 This 'web-hole' contains my notable work in computing.
 I am active mostly in language and systems development, including compilers, interpreters, domain-specific languages, operating systems, POSIX daemons, Assembly, functional programming, and so on.
 I find myself to be the perfect blend of 'theory' and 'pragma'.